skysheng7/competition_dominance_analysis/graphs/README.md

+# Graphs & videos

+## Overview
-Here stores all resulting graphs produced in the analysis process
+Here stores all resulting graphs & videos produced in the analysis process, detailed description are in the manuscript.